GetResponse/DevZone/API/README.md

 * `city` (mandatory) – City.
 * `state` (optional) - State or region.
 * `zip` (mandatory) – Zip / postal code.
 * `country` (mandatory) – Country.
-Name must be compatible with the one on www interface.
+Name must be compatible with the one on web interface.
 * `design` (mandatory) – How your postal address will be formatted.
 Fields above marked as mandatory must also be present in design!
 Do not insert HTML tags here, this will be converted in HTML part of messages automatically.

 _JSON result:_